David Stremme: 2003–2005

 After signing a driver development contract with Chip Ganassi Racing, Stremme started fifteenth in his Busch Series debut at Nashville Superspeedway in April 2003, driving the No. 1 Dodge for Phoenix Racing, and finished seventh in the race.
-He finished fourteenth in both of his next two starts, before coming to 6th at Nazareth Speedway.
+He finished fourteenth in both of his next two starts, before coming to sixth at Nazareth Speedway.
 He led 32 laps in that race, which were the first in his career.

-He finished 4th after starting 3rd at Nashville in June, and duplicated the result at the Milwaukee Mile.
+Stremme finished fourth after starting third at Nashville in June, and duplicated the result at the Milwaukee Mile.
 He had a tenth at Kentucky and a ninth at Memphis.
 Stremme's worst finish that year was a 31st at Dover.
 Due to a contract obligation, Finch had Jamie McMurray back in the car for the final two races, and Stremme moved to Braun Racing for the remaining two races.
 Stremme led 48 laps at Rockingham, finishing fifth, and additionally drove the No. 30 Sport Clips Dodge home in 14th.
 His strong finishes in his part-time schedule was enough to secure him the 2003 Busch Series Rookie of the Year award, despite competing in only 18 of the 34 races.

 Stremme raced in the No. 32 TrimSpa Dodge Intrepid in 2004.
-Stremme started 4th and finished 6th in the season opener at Daytona International Speedway.
+Stremme started fourth and finished sixth in the season opener at Daytona International Speedway.
 Despite winning his first career pole at Milwaukee, and finishing that up with a second, Stremme's team began to run mid-pack with a handful of top-tens mixed in.

 Braun Racing then made the announcement that they were going to replace Stremme with Shane Hmiel, who was just coming off a suspension.
 Ganassi then made a deal with FitzBradshaw Racing to secure Stremme a ride.
 For the remainder of the 2004 season, Stremme was to replace Casey Atwood in FitzBradshaw's U.S. Navy-sponsored No. 14 Chevrolet.
 For the next season, FitzBradshaw's team would begin running Dodges and Stremme would be retained to drive the No. 14 full-time.
 In 2005, Stremme posted five top-five finishes and finishing thirteenth in points, when it was announced he would run full-time in the Nextel Cup Series.